-- The central Recruitment Team are responsible for placing recruitment advertisements for staff. - As a minimum, adverts will be placed on the University's Jobs at Glasgow web page, however most vacancies will be advertised more widely, aligned to the requirements of the role to ensure we secure the strongest possible field of candidates. - LRCs will liaise with the central Recruitment Team on behalf of the Hiring Manager to agree the most relevant and appropriate attraction strategies for particular posts and applicable advertising timeframes.
-The University has access to and utilises a number of talent attraction platforms.
-In the event of any challenges recruiting to a particular role, alternative routes to market should be discussed with the LRC or central Recruitment team. - Adverts will utilise proactive and positive language, reflecting the University's strategic aim of attracting diverse applicant pools, including women, minority ethnic groups and those with disabilities, particularly where these groups are underrepresented in a School/Service.
+- The central Recruitment Team are responsible for placing recruitment advertisements for staff. - As a minimum, adverts will be placed on the University's Jobs at Glasgow web page, however most vacancies will be advertised more widely, and Research & Teaching related posts will normally be globally advertised to ensure we secure the strongest possible field of candidates. - LRCs will liaise with the central Recruitment Team on behalf of the Hiring Manager to agree the most relevant and appropriate attraction strategies for particular posts and the applicable timeframes.
+The University has access to and utilises a number of global websites and job boards. - Careful consideration will be taken in selecting where to place advertisements as specialist vacancies may require publication in other advertising sources.
+The central Recruitment Team will provide advice on relevance and the timelines for the scheduling and booking of adverts. - Where challenges have been encountered in recruiting staff to a particular role, the LRC will liaise with the central Recruitment Team to consider alternative routes to market. - Adverts will utilise proactive and positive language, reflecting the University's strategic aim of attracting diverse applicant pools, including women, minority ethnic groups and those with disabilities, particularly where these groups are underrepresented in a business unit.
 In addition, it may be appropriate to promote University-wide or local achievements in Athena SWAN, Stonewall Diversity Champion membership and our Disability Confident Employer status. - Regius Professors and some other senior University appointments may be subject to additional requirements.
-The LRC will liaise with the central Recruitment Team to provide further information and guidance. - It may not be appropriate to advertise a vacancy externally where: - an appointment may be made via an internal advertisement to support career development and/or retention: - the length of post is less than 6 months and a suitable applicant has been identified; - where a specific person is named in any award funding; - other circumstances, in which case, advice should be sought from the - o local College/US Head of P&OD.
+The LRC will liaise with the central Recruitment Team to provide further information and guidance. - It may not be appropriate to advertise a vacancy externally where: - an appointment may be made via an internal advertisement only to support career development and/or retention; - the length of post is less than 6 months and a suitable applicant has been identified; - where a specific person is named in any award funding; - other circumstances, in which case, advice should be sought from the local College/US Head of Human Resources.